sumochang14/coonstrap/README.md

     <img src="https://github.com/bloxstraplabs/bloxstrap/raw/main/Images/Bloxstrap.png" width="380">
 </p>

-## ADVISORY!
+# ADVISORY!

 > [!CAUTION]
 > Coonstrap is only meant to be my peronal resaerch and self-studies so it isn't meant to be used as is.
-If you are looking for Roblox bootstrapper, Check out Voidstrap/Froststrap/Fishstrap (Google/DuckDuckGo it yourself) Also regarding the name of this repo, Think Japanese raccoon dog as this wasn't meant to me racist on anyone.
+If you are looking for Roblox bootstrapper, Check out Voidstrap/Froststrap/Fishstrap or even OG Bloxstrap (Google/DuckDuckGo/Baidu/Bing it yourself as I'm not your dad) Also regarding the name of this repo, Think of some random Japanese raccoon dog as this wasn't meant to me racist on anyone.

 ----